notetaking

 Organizing your notes can be a challenge, but it’s not impossible.

-Here are 9 tips to help keep your notes accessible and ready for action.
+Here are 11 tips to help keep your notes accessible and ready for action.

-Organization: physical vs. digital notes
+Organization: Physical vs. digital notes

 No matter how you choose to take notes, staying organized is key to long-term success.

-At Paperlike, we use our iPads, Apple Pencils, and Screen Protectors to create digital notes and stay organized.
+At Paperlike, we use our iPads, Apple Pencils, and Paperlike Screen Protectors to create digital notes and stay organized.

 But if you’re still taking notes by hand, don’t worry!
 From mind maps to bullet points, we still use a lot of the same techniques you’d use with pen and paper!